Learn more about our databases and the print collections at available the Great Library .

-Members of the Law Society of Upper Canada, articling/LPP students and law firm summer students may access the Great Library subscription services free of charge.
+Members of the Law Society of Upper Canada, articling/LPP candidates and law firm summer students may access the Great Library subscription services free of charge.
 To access these databases, you must visit the library.

 The following is a brief description of some of the online resources available in-house at the Great Library.

 - Reported and unreported case law from all Canadian jurisdictions, administrative tribunal decisions and selected legislation.
 Secondary sources include Halsbury’s Law of Canada, texts, journals, quantums, indexes and citators (QuickCite and QuickCite Legislation Citator).
-Also case law and selected journals from U.S., U.K., Australian and New Zealand.
+Also case law and selected journals from U.S., U.K., Australia, and New Zealand.

 LawSource - CED (Canadian Encyclopedic Digest), Canadian Abridgment Digests, Carswell's law report series, as well as unreported cases, selected legislation, finding and updating tools (KeyCiteCanada, Index to Canadian Legal Literature), and full-text journals.